zydou/arti/doc/dev/notes/service-side-pow.md

 // type that can be serialized / deserialized to disk
-// we may just want to implement the serde traits on the PowManager directly instead, if that's easy pub(crate) struct PowManagerRecord {
+// we may just want to implement the serde traits on the PowManager directly instead, if that's easy
+// This will be a member of StateRecord in tor-hsservice/src/ipt_mgr/persist.rs pub(crate) struct PowManagerRecord {
     // seeds
     // expiration time